 It will help you most if you have, or can find, a local church or one online which preaches the full gospel of our Lord Jesus.
 Together we build up each other, love and care for one another with the love of Jesus, and minister to the local and global community in His name.
 If you’re unable to find a local church, leave me a comment and I’ll send you the link to an online church.

-Before we begin the Spiritual Gifts evaluation, we’ll need to understand what Spiritual Gifts are.
+Before you begin the Spiritual Gifts evaluation, you’ll need to understand what Spiritual Gifts are.
 These passages from scripture help us see how wonderful our Heavenly Father is, that He would give all His children such special gifts!

 What Spiritual Gifts Are